 The Social Work Profession in Malta is regulated by the Social Work Profession Act, Chapter 468 of the Laws of Malta.
 The Social Work Act, first enacted in 2003, aims to make provision for the regulation of the social work profession and to provide for matters connected therewith or ancillary thereto.
 The Social Work Act offers the legal guidance on the composition of the Social Work Profession Board and its respective functions, social work warrant and warranting procedures and guidance for any arising disciplinary concerns.

 Social Work Warrant Application

-Application for Register of Unwarranted Social Workers
+Application for Register of Unwarranted Social Workers in Practice

-Every unwarranted social worker in Malta is responsible of informing the Social Work Profession Board of such professional status upon starting social work practise, as per Article 3.
+Every unwarranted social worker in Malta is responsible of informing the Social Work Profession Board of such professional status upon starting social work practice, as per Article 3.
 (7) & (8) of the Social Work Profession Act.
 SWPB attends to maintain an updated version of the Register of Unwarranted Social Workers.
 Click here to view document.

 Application for Employed Social Workers to be forwarded by Employing Organisations

 In order for the Social Work Profession Board to further ensure a high professional standard of social work practice in Malta, all organisations employing social work professionals in Malta attending to social work practice need to forward an application with the requested details to the same board.
 Click here to view document.

 Inquiry Procedure – Social Work Profession Board